robinhood/faust/docs/glossary.rst

         Since streams are infinite a task will usually not end unless the program is shut down.

-        A task is also a unit for concurrency, so a task can not execute on multiple threads.
+        A task is also a unit for concurrency, so a task cannot execute on multiple threads.

     thread safe